BecooOn/Assigment/README.md

  You can see them on live.
  I will add new a project every week.

-This is first assigmnet's deployment https://becooon.github.io/Assigments/ss1/
+This is first assigment's deployment https://becooon.github.io/Assigments/ss1/